Whittier is located at the head of Passage Canal on Prince William Sound, 59 miles south of Anchorage via the Seward Highway and Whittier Access Road.

 A railroad spur from Portage was completed in 1943, and Whittier became the primary military debarkation point for Alaska.
 Whittier was accessible only by railroad and by ferry until 2000, when the Whittier spur road was completed.
 Vehicle traffic to Whittier must transit the single-lane, 2.5-mile-long Anton Anderson Tunnel, alternating tunnel time with both the railroad and east-west traffic.

-- Guided kayaking, customized wildlife and glacier cruises, fishing charters and water taxis for kayak and camper drop-off in Prince William Sound; Lazy Otter Charters and Cafe, Scheduled glacier and wildlife cruises with food service from Major Marine Tours and 26 Glacier Cruises.
+- Guided kayaking, customized wildlife and glacier cruises, fishing charters and water taxis for kayak and camper drop-off in Prince William Sound; Lazy Otter Charters and Cafe, Scheduled glacier and wildlife cruises with the 26 Glacier Cruise by Phillips Cruises & Tours, Major Marine Tours, or Prince William Sound Eco Charters.

 - Enjoy watching all the activity going on at Whittier’s harbor as visitors arrive and depart by cruise ship, tour boat, ferry, charter boat, kayak.